 What level is the course and do I need any particular skills?

-The level is intermediate to advanced.
 The course is for instrumental music and any standard instruments would be appropriate, though accordions etc are welcome too.
 Players must be willing to experiment with improvisation and playing off lead sheets, though no previous experience of this is necessary.

 How will the course be taught, and will any preparation be required?